networknt/light-doc/content/tutorial/generator/codegen-maven.md

 - After the service project generated, developers start to work on the service; then change  config value "specChangeCodeReGenOnly" to true:

   ```
-    "specChangeCodeReGenOnly": false,
+    "specChangeCodeReGenOnly": true,

   ```

-- The light-codegen will be triggered every time maven install be executed; but since the "specChangeCodeReGenOnly" set as true, only specification change related code will be generated to service project. :
+- The light-codegen will be triggered every time maven install be executed; but since the "specChangeCodeReGenOnly" set as true, only specification change related code will be generated to the service project.

   For example, data model, endpoint, handler.yml...